shamilton1/ML-Development-Stack-From-Xilinx/labs/tsc_part2.md

     └── run_quantize.sh
 ```

 This part will also look at other included models in the `/xfdnn_18_04_02/models/` dir.
-In the models dir, you have access to four models: GoogLeNetv1, ResNet50, Flowers102 and Places365.
+This directory contains four models: GoogLeNetv1, ResNet50, Flowers102 and Places365.
 Each model includes the original fp32 model along with pre-quantized 16 and 8-bit versions.
 In this example, you will recompile and quantize the flowers102 model from the original fp32 model and deploy it using the Python APIs from part 1.

 ```sh
 /xfdnn_18_04_02/models/